 - Notifying your Custodian regarding any unusual or unexplained investment activity or if any delays are experienced in receiving payments or information promised by the investment sponsor/issuer, and

-- Does a Directed Custodian provide valuations for my investments which are not publicly traded?
+4. Does a Self-Directed IRA Custodian provide valuations for my investments which are not publicly traded?

 No. A Directed Custodian only reports (and does not determine) the valuations it receives from the investment sponsor/issuer (or the investment’s agents) or an independent valuation submitted by the account owner, and does not guarantee the accuracy of any valuation it reports.
 As such, the account owner should not rely on valuations reported or delays in reporting valuations in making investment decisions.
 The account owner should obtain valuation and other information directly from the investment sponsor or other sources in making their investment decisions.

-General information on the IRS rules regarding IRAs can be found in IRS Publication 590, and for business retirement plans in IRS Publication 560.
+General information on the IRS rules regarding IRAs can be found in IRS Publication 590-A and 590-B, and for business retirement plans in IRS Publication 560.
 For more in-depth information on Prohibited Transactions, you may wish to read IRC 4975.

 Because important financial and tax decisions are involved, account owners are strongly encouraged to seek help from legal, tax, and financial advisors to support these efforts.